polljoy/polljoy-Unity/README.md

 `userType` Pass back either **Pay** or **Non-Pay**.
 This is the `ENUM PJUserType` as defined in `Polljoy.java`

 `tags` (optional) Set to null if you aren't using them.
-If your app uses tags to select polls, pass them in string format with as many as you want to send - `TAG,TAG, ... ,TAG`.
+If your game uses tags to select polls, pass them in string format with as many as you want to send - `TAG,TAG, ... ,TAG`.
 TAG is either in the format TAGNAME or TAGNAME:VALUE.
 They should match what you defined in the web console.
 An example of sending back player gender, current energy and where the poll is being called from could be: `MALE,ENERGY#18,PVPMENU`

 `delegate` (optional) Set to null if not needed.
 Delegate is the instance to handle all callbacks from polljoy SDK.
 If used, the delegate should implement `PolljoyDelegate` as defined in `Polljoy.java`